Eagle (British comics): Legacy

 Hampson was embittered by his departure from Eagle.
 Although he created Dan Dare, he and Morris had signed contracts which made the space adventurer the copyright of its publisher.
 This made it difficult for him to get hold of his original artwork, and excluded him from any profits Hulton made from the huge range of Dan Dare and Eagle merchandise it licensed.Jones & Watkins 2000 He called Odhams, the comic's owner after 1960, "Treens".
 Hampson later worked on various advertising commissions, and illustrated seven Ladybird books.
 He recovered from cancer to become a graphics technician at Ewell Technical College, and in 1975 at the Lucca comics convention was declared as the best writer and illustrator of strip cartoons since the end of the Second World War.
 At the 1976 Comics 101 British comics convention he was given the Ally Sloper Award, as the best British strip cartoon artist.
 He died at Epsom in July 1985.
 His original Dan Dare drawings now command high prices, and have inspired a range of modern artists.

 Gerald Scarfe and David Hockney were first published in Eagle.
 X-Men comic scriptwriter Chris Claremont read and enjoyed Eagle, and cites Hampson's work as influential on his career.
-Watchmen co-creator Dave Gibbons has also praised Hampson's work, and the author Tim Rice, in his foreword to Living with Eagles (1998), cites the stories printed in Eagle as helping "me in my story-telling efforts through musicals many years on".
+Watchmen co-creator Dave Gibbons has also praised Hampson's work, and the lyricist Tim Rice, in his foreword to Living with Eagles (1998), cites the stories printed in Eagle as helping "me in my story-telling efforts through musicals many years on".
 Professor Stephen Hawking, when asked about the influence Dan Dare had on him, replied: "Why am I in cosmology?", and the entertainer Kenny Everett chose an Eagle Annual as his book on Desert Island Discs.

 The comic industry's Eagle Awards, first presented in 1977, are named after Eagle,"Eagle Awards" and a fan club, the Eagle Society, regularly publishes the quarterly Eagle Times.